 During the probation, students will be deemed enrolled at a registered law school and the school’s degree-granting authority will continue.

-At least thirty days before the probation expires, the Committee will determine whether sufficient progress has been made toward compliance or whether it will proceed to withdraw the law school’s registration.
+At least sixty (60) days before its period of probation is set to expire, the Committee will request from the law school evidence to determine whether sufficient progress has been made toward compliance or whether it will proceed to withdraw the law school’s registration.
 The Committee will notify the law school of its decision.

 Rule 4.268 Termination of registration